llm-port/llm-port.github.io/docs/features/node-agent.md

 # Node Agent

 The **Node Agent** (`llm_port_node_agent`) is a lightweight host-side binary that enables multi-node cluster deployments.
+The published Python package and executable name are **`llmport-agent`**.
 It runs on each remote host and executes Docker runtime lifecycle commands dispatched by the backend.

 ## How It Works